klarna/klarna-on-demand-ios/doc/integration.md

 **Note:** It is important to point out that the registration view will not function properly without network access.

 ###Showing the view
-For the sake of this example, we will assume we have a button that launches the registration view (this is not a very good way to decide when to show the view, but more on that [later](#when_to_show_registration)).
+For the sake of this example, we will assume we have a button that launches the registration view (we will cover a better way to handle this [later](#when_to_show_registration)).

 First off, import the registration view's header file into your view controller: